-problem n type of sparsity
+problem n type of sparsity NNZH

-ARWHEAD 20 sparse
+ARWHEAD 20 sparse 39

-BDQRTIC 20 banded
+BDQRTIC 20 banded 90

-BDVALUE 22 banded

-BRYDN3D 20 banded

-CHNROSNB 20 banded
+CHNROSNB 20 banded 39

-CRAGGLVY 22 banded
+CRAGGLVY 22 banded 43

-DQDRTIC 20 banded
+DQDRTIC 20 banded 20

-EXTROSNB 20 sparse
+EXTROSNB 20 sparse 39

-GENHUMPS 20 sparse
+GENHUMPS 20 sparse 39

-LIARWHD 20 sparse
+LIARWHD 20 sparse 39

-MOREBV 20 banded
+MOREBV 20 banded 57

-POWELLSG 20 sparse
+POWELLSG 20 sparse 40

-SCHMVETT 20 banded
+SCHMVETT 20 banded 57

-SROSENBR 20 banded
+SROSENBR 20 banded 30

-WOODS 20 sparse
+WOODS 20 sparse 35

-TABLE 2.
-The test set used in the second set of experiments.
-For each problem we included the number of variables and the type of sparsity, as described in [5].
+Table 2: The test set used in the second set of experiments.
+For each problem we included the number of variables and the type of sparsity, as described in [7].
+The last column reports the upper bound provided by CUTEr on the number of nonzero elements of the Hessian stored using the coordinate format.

-6. Conclusion
+6 Conclusion

-Since compressed sensing emerged, it has been deeply connected to optimization, using it as a fundamental tool (in particular, to solve l_1 -minimization problems).
+Since compressed sensing emerged, it has been deeply connected to optimization, using optimization as a fundamental tool (in particular, to solve l_1 -minimization problems).
 In this paper, however, we have shown that compressed sensing methodology can also serve as a powerful tool for optimization, in particular for Derivative-Free Optimization (DFO), where structure recovery can improve the performance of optimization methods.
-Namely, our goal was to construct fully quadratic models (essentially models with an accuracy as good as second order Taylor models; see Definition 2.2) of a function with sparse Hessian using underdetermined quadratic interpolation on a sample set with much less than $\mathcal{O}(n^2)$ points.
+Namely, our goal was to construct fully quadratic models (essentially models with an accuracy as good as second order Taylor models; see Definition 2.2) of a function with sparse Hessian using underdetermined quadratic interpolation on a sample set with potentially much fewer than $\mathcal{O}(n^2)$ points.
 We were able to achieve this as is shown in Theorem 4.5, by considering an appropriate polynomial basis and random sample sets of only $\mathcal{O}(n(\log n)^4)$ points when the number of non-zero components of the Hessian is $\mathcal{O}(n)$.
-The corresponding quadratic interpolation models were built by minimizing the l_1 -norm of the entries of the
+The corresponding quadratic interpolation models were built by minimizing the l_1 -norm of the entries of the Hessian model.
+We then tested the new model selection approach in a deterministic setting, by using the minimum l_1 -norm quadratic models in a practical interpolation-based trust-region method (see Algorithm 5.1).
+Our algorithm was able to outperform state-of-the-art DFO methods as shown in the numerical experiments reported in Section 5.3.